rackerlabs/design-system/_docs/style/interactive-states.md

 ### Focus glow styles

-The focus glow helps users to see which interactive element has focus.
+The focus glow style helps users identify which interactive element has focus.

 Use the specifications to the right when building focus glow styles.